tinygo-org/tinygo-site/content/docs/guides/ide-integration/_index.md

 ### Using tinygo-edit

 There is a CLI tool called [tinygo-edit](https://github.com/sago35/tinygo-edit) you can use it to Gather the needed build flags and starting the editor using the correct environment variables.
-Using the CLI you don't need to do the steps manualy.
+Using the CLI you don't need to do the steps manually.

 ### Using an alias